waku-org/research/docs/incentivisation.md

 In light of these criteria, we suggest that the client pays first.
 This is simpler than splitting the payment, or involving an extra atomicity-enforcing mechanism.
-Moreover, pre-payment is arguably more privacy-preserving than post-payment, which encourages servers to deanonymize clients to prevent fraud.
+Moreover, pre-payment is arguably more privacy-preserving than post-payment, which encourages servers to deanonymise clients to prevent fraud.

 ### Future work